Neutral / cushion / high arch

 The STRETCHWEB design of the outsole allows the platform to be more flexible.
 The foot is then granted the opportunity to move more naturally as it transitions through the gait cycle.

-The mid-sole unit of the Adidas Ultra Boost X features the boost™ cushioning system.
+The midsole unit of the Adidas Ultra Boost X features the boost™ cushioning system, which is also the same as the technology found in the Ultra Boost running shoe.
 This full-length foam is made from thousands of TPU pellets that have been amalgamated into a single unit.
 It provides responsive cushioning throughout the gait cycle while also ensuring comfort, even when standing idly.

 The TORSION® SYSTEM is a unit that holds the mid-foot in place and prevents it from wobbling as the runner performs.
 It is placed in the middle of the platform.